×

 Care of Bermuda Grass and Lemonbalm

-Care of Bermuda Grass and Lemonbalm include pruning, fertilizers, watering etc. Bermuda Grass pruning is done No pruning needed and Lemonbalm pruning is done Remove damaged leaves, Remove dead branches, Remove dead flowers and Remove dead leaves.
+Care of Bermuda Grass and Lemonbalm include pruning, fertilizers, watering etc. Bermuda Grass pruning is done and Lemonbalm pruning is done Remove damaged leaves, Remove dead branches, Remove dead flowers and Remove dead leaves.
 In summer Bermuda Grass needs Lots of watering and in winter, it needs Average Water.
 Whereas, in summer Lemonbalm needs Lots of watering and in winter, it needs Average Water.